miouge/manga-java-tools/README.md

 - run Unpack.main()
 - a subfolder T<volume Num>/ will be created for each manga file into the destination (original image folder}

+Stat : will be used to walk along the images of unpacked content then outpout statistics about theirs size (min/max/average/standard deviation)

 AutoCropper : will be used to crop the images (ie remove any useless part of the original image like white margin, margin with scan artefact, page number, useless white or black areas ...).
 			  using this module require iterative try to set the customization parameter especially if used with non-official source images. it can however lead to crop automatically and reproductively ~90%-95% of the manga content leaving 5-10% to be checked and cropped manually